 The PortMA team recently presented a comprehensive experiential marketing program recap to a spirits industry client.
 The objective that caught the most attention was surveying the right targeting consumer.

 During our report presentation, we spent some time discussing an interesting question: Why aren’t we surveying just the target consumer?

 That’s a valid question.
-If the brand has defined a specific consumer, shouldn’t the strategy revolve around marketing toward that target?
+If the brand has defined a specific target consumer to survey, shouldn’t the strategy revolve around marketing toward that target?
 Certainly.
 But it’s also beneficial to reach consumers outside the target criteria for a basis for comparison.
-How can you draw valid conclusions about the target consumer without knowing how their attitude and behavior differs from any other consumer?
+How can you draw valid conclusions about the target consumer without knowing how their attitude and behavior differ from others?

 This particular program markets several different spirits brands.
-Each one has a unique consumer target profile, so we measure how frequently the brand team reached the target consumer at the events they activated.
+Each spirit has a unique consumer target profile.
+As a result, we survey how frequently the brand team reached the target consumer at the events they activated.

 How many target consumers are enough to survey?